Interpretability in Deep Time Series Models Demands Semantic Alignment: Semantic Alignment for Time Series

 SA consists of matching the model’s internal variables and mechanisms with the corresponding entities that are understandable to the intended domain-expert.
 In this section, we begin with the alignment of model variables and later address the alignment of mechanisms.

-\paragraph{Semantic alignment of model variables.} In dynamic settings, we can distinguish two types of concepts that an expert may be interested in modeling~\citep{yingzhen2018disentangled}, each requiring distinct considerations. \begin{itemize} \item \textit{Instantaneous concepts} \( C^{U}_t \): represent concepts whose semantics are understood by the human, but whose future values are either not of interest or not predictable given the observed sequence $X_{\leq t}$;
+\paragraph*{Semantic alignment of model variables.} In dynamic settings, we can distinguish two types of concepts that an expert may be interested in modeling~\citep{yingzhen2018disentangled}, each requiring distinct considerations. \begin{itemize} \item \textbf{Instantaneous concepts} \( C^{U}_t \): concepts that represent properties of the system up to time $t$, i.e., act as ``snapshots''.
+Their semantics are understood by the human, but their temporal evolution (at $t+1$) is either not well-defined, not predictable given the observed sequence $\mathbf{x}_{\leq t}$, or not relevant for the task.

-\item \textit{Dynamic concepts} \( C^{Z}_t \): represent concepts whose semantics are understood by the human and whose temporal evolution the user explicitly seeks to model (i.e., predicting the future value given the observed sequence $X_{\leq t}$), while preserving their semantics over time. \end{itemize} \begin{example} Overheating\textit{ could be a instantaneous concept representing the current temperature exceeding a critical threshold. }Thermal stress\textit{ could be a dynamic concept reflecting the cumulative exposure to high temperatures over time, which the engineer may want to forecast to prevent failures.} \end{example}
+\item \textbf{Dynamic concepts} \( C^{Z}_t \): concepts whose semantics are understood by the human and whose temporal evolution is both inferable from $\mathbf{x}_{\leq t}$ and explicitly of interest to model, i.e., the user seeks to predict their future values while preserving their semantics over time.

+\end{itemize} \begin{example} Overheating\textit{ could be an instantaneous concept representing the current temperature exceeding a critical threshold. }Thermal stress\textit{ could be a dynamic concept reflecting the cumulative exposure to high temperatures over time, which the engineer may want to forecast to prevent failures.} \end{example}

 The model class introduced in Sec.~\ref{sec:DeepTSmodels} is well suited to represent both types of concepts: representing instantaneous concepts via \( U_t \) and dynamic concepts with \( Z_t \).